reach-sh/reach-lang/docs/src/frontend/index.md

 acc.getDebugLabel() => string
 ```

 Returns the label used to distinguish an account in debug logs.
-If no label is provided, then the first four digits of the account address will be used.
+If no label was previously provided with `{!js} acc.setDebugLabel`, then the first four digits of the account address will be used.

 ---
 @{ref("js", "setDebugLabel")}